 Some organizations are happy with the COLA, although they think it should be higher.
 “By providing protection against inflation, the COLA helps beneficiaries of all ages maintain their standard of living, keeping many from falling into poverty,” AARP executive vice president Nancy LeaMond said about the raise, according to the Associated Press.
 “The COLA announced today is vital to millions, but at an average of just $19 per month, it will quickly be consumed by the rising costs of basic needs like food, utilities and health care.”

 Although the adjustment will be smaller in 2014, we are glad that people will see a raise.
-If you have questions about an application for benefits, do not hesitate to contact our Tulsa Social Security disability lawyers for a free consultation.
+If you have questions about an application for benefits, do not hesitate to contact our Tulsa Social Security disability lawyers for a free evaluation of your case.
 You may also reach us by phone at (918) 265-1404.